19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Armor Properties/Heavy Armor Property.md

 ## Penalties

-Regardless of whether you meet the requirements, you have [Disadvantage](../../Game%20Procedures/Die%20Rolling%20Mechanics/Disadvantage.md) on [Ranged Attacks](../../Game%20Procedures/Combat/Ranged%20Attack.md).
+Even if you meet the requirements, you still have [Disadvantage](../../Game%20Procedures/Die%20Rolling%20Mechanics/Disadvantage.md) on [Ranged Attacks](../../Game%20Procedures/Combat/Ranged%20Attack.md).

 ## Don / Doff